 MSFD is common today; 60% of all desalinated seawater in the world is produced through this method, and more than 18,000 MSFD facilities exist globally.
 However, MSFD is an energy-intensive process with high operating expenses, making it more difficult to justify at larger scales.
-Universal Energy seeks to lower the cost of multi-stage flash distillation, giving us the ability to desalinate unlimited amounts of fresh water as a function of the framework.
+Scarcity Zero seeks to lower the cost of multi-stage flash distillation, giving us the ability to desalinate unlimited amounts of fresh water as a function of the framework.

 The use of the word “unlimited” here bears special mention.
 There is a vastness to the oceans that “71% of Earth’s surface” does not give justice to.
 Only 0.4% of water on Earth is both fresh and accessible, and that’s been enough for humanity until the present.
 With that in mind, we would have to increase our water consumption thousands of times for desalination to even measurably impact sea levels – especially since the water cycle would eventually return all desalinated water to the ocean.
 And even if we did somehow lower sea levels, it would be to our benefit anyway, as sea levels are rising due to climate change.